 Whether you have food allergies, intolerances, or simply want/need to avoid certain foods, it can be a challenge knowing which foods to substitute or how much to swap out for another.
 Following a developed recipe may be one way to avoid certain foods, but I’m here to broaden your horizons, and, hopefully, get you out of your comfort zone with food substitutions.
 Using some of these tips, you’ll be able to modify your own, beloved recipes.
 Besides, it may be difficult to find a recipe with the necessary adjustments to fit your diet.

-Get out your favorite recipes, make those substitutions, and COOK or BAKE already!
+Get out your favorite recipes, make those substitutions, and get cooking (or baking).

 No baking powder on hand?
 Try these simple swaps when needing 1 teaspoon, keeping in mind the rule: 1 teaspoon for every 1 cup flour